Skip to content

 Action 5: Rewrite your offering

-Rewrite your main offering description as a hero's journey, a storytelling technique where your customer is the hero and your offering is the magical aid that helps them overcome challenges and achieve their goals.
+Reframe the description of your primary offering as a hero's journey.
+This is a storytelling technique in which your customer is the hero and your offering is the magical aid that helps them overcome challenges and achieve their goals.

 Your brand should feel like a person, not a corporate entity.